Solar For All

 What is Solar for All?

-Solar for All is a grant opportunity for states, territories, Tribal governments, municipalities and eligible nonprofits to expand the number of low-income and disadvantaged communities that have access to residential and community solar.
-Solar for All is managed by the EPA and authorized by the Greenhouse Gas Reduction Fund in the Inflation Reduction Act.
+Solar for All is a grant program for states, territories, Tribal governments, municipalities, and eligible nonprofits to expand the number of low-income and disadvantaged communities that have access to residential and community solar.
+Solar for All is managed by the EPA and authorized by the Greenhouse Gas Reduction Fund (42 U.S.C. § 7434).

 How will the program work?

-North Carolina’s Solar for All program aims to reach low-income households in disadvantaged communities across the state providing access to solar power.
-Households will see an average 20 percent financial savings on their utility bill.
-During the one-year planning period, the EnergizeNC team will create a comprehensive project management approach with input from low-income disadvantaged communities (goal 1).
-Within this period, EnergizeNC will also work collaboratively with key stakeholders to determine program development such as launch, community and home selection process, and income requirements.
+EnergizeNC aims to reach low-income households across the state to provide access to solar power.
+Households will see an average 20% financial savings on their electricity bill.
+During the planning period, the Coalition will create a comprehensive program by seeking regular input from intended participants and ensuring transparency into the program.
+Within this period, the Coalition will also work collaboratively with key stakeholders to determine program development activities such as launch timeline, community and home selection process, and eligibility requirements.

 Key activities will include:

-- Developing a suite of financial programs to address the variety of community needs
+Developing several financial programs to address the variety of community needs

-EnergizeNC received the award announcement on April 22, 2024, and plans to kick off a one-year program planning period in October 2024, following EPA’s approval of the revised program plan.
-While all timelines are subject to change, EnergizeNC anticipates the program will launch statewide in Fall 2025.
-At that time, the program will begin serving communities and residents and will continue to do so through 2029.
-As EnergizeNC’s goal 4 states, the program will provide robust community engagement through consistent communication, public meetings and public comment periods to ensure that project benefits flow to disadvantaged communities and individuals.
-EnergizeNC also plans to engage with contractors and other key stakeholders during the program planning period.
+While all timelines are subject to change, the EnergizeNC program will launch statewide in late 2025.
+At that time, the program will begin serving communities and will continue reaching residents through 2029.
+EnergizeNC will provide consistent communication, public meetings, and public comment periods to ensure that project benefits flow to low-income and disadvantaged communities.
+The Coalition is also engaging with contractors and other key stakeholders for input during the program planning period.
+To ensure you receive updates, please subscribe at EnergizeNC.com.

 What projects will be eligible to be funded?

-EnergizeNC will support residential rooftop solar installations in eligible single-family homes, multifamily housing owned and operated by nonprofit and public organizations, and residential-serving community solar pilot programs.
-EPA’s Solar for All guidance also allows up to 20 percent of the funding to be used on enabling upgrades to prepare residences for solar installations.
+EnergizeNC will support residential rooftop solar installations in eligible single-family homes, multi-family housing, and residential-serving community solar programs.
+EPA’s Solar for All guidance also allows up to 20% of the funding to be used on enabling upgrades to prepare residences for solar installations.

 What factors will determine eligibility?

-Are there any IRA benefits I can access now?
+Are there any benefits I can access now?

 Where can I learn more about Solar for All?